dashapaster/Codefresh/src/README.txt

     As far as I know in Java there is no other way to fork a process except for running new instance of an application.
     Thant why in my case the second application would look the same as a first one

-1. open command line
-2. run application: java -jar FirstApp.jar
-3. you can see all log's files in the folder where FirstApp.jar was saved.
-4. every new process create log's file.